What do I need to know if my child gets a formal caution?

 What happens if my child gets a formal caution?

-The purpose of the formal caution is to give your child time to understand the impact of their behaviour and agree on a support plan.
+The purpose of the formal caution is to give you and your child time to understand the impact of their behaviour and agree on a support plan.
 The school will give you and your child the chance to meet with them to discuss the behaviour and to plan or review the supports your child needs.

 What do I do if my child gets a formal caution?